bbauska/LFS170x/readme.md

 Let’s discuss them in more detail.

 <h3>Web 1.0 - Internet of Connection</h3>
-Characteristics of Web 1.0:
+Characteristics of Web 1.0:<b/>
-   * Development of a host of web-based applications, which fostered in online services, such as email.
+   - Development of a host of web-based applications, which fostered in online services, such as email.<b/>
-   * Content from administrator.
+   - Content from administrator.<b/>
-   * Managed by a central authority.
+   - Managed by a central authority.<b/>
-   * Read-only, information was “pushed” to users.
+   - Read-only, information was “pushed” to users.<b/>
-   * Email was the first widely adopted application on the Internet.
+   - Email was the first widely adopted application on the Internet.<b/>

 <!------------------------------------------------------------------------------------------------------------------------->
 <!------------------------------------------------------ Email logo ------------------------------------------------------->